Teacher Tax Deductions Thumbnail

 • compulsory uniforms;

-• distinctive clothing items such as a jumper or tops that have the organisation’s logo printed on it; and
+• distinctive clothing items such as a jumper or tops that have the organisation’s logo printed on them, and

 • protective clothing such as a hat and sunglasses if you’re on lunchtime playground duty, for example